lab596/civiform/Terminology-and-mental-models.md

 | Description | Only enter if you are employed. |
 | Required | False |
 | Input type | Address |

+### Custom input types

+UAT admins can also create their own **custom widget** by specifying the list of **sub-inputs** it contains.
+They must specify the primitive input type for each sub-input.
+For instance, the Car widget could contain Make [Text], Model [Text], Year [Integer], and Color [Dropdown].
+This widget could then be used for questions like, "What car do you currently drive?" or "What car did you drive 3 years ago?".

+### Repeated questions

+A set of questions within a section may be marked as **repeated**.